guyguy2001/bevy-deltarune/assets/sprites/upgrades/README.md

-Taken from Kenney Game Assets 1
+Most sprites in this folder are taken from Kenney Game Assets 1